hackclub/blot/docs/BLOT_REVIEW.md

 # Reviewing Blots

 This document describes how to review a Blot submission.
-It corresponds to the this file on [how to submit a Blot submission](https://github.com/hackclub/blot/blob/main/docs/GET_A_BLOT.md).
+It corresponds to the this file on [how to make a Blot submission](https://github.com/hackclub/blot/blob/main/docs/GET_A_BLOT.md).

 # Submission Criteria